- Acute Fatty Liver of Pregnancy

 - Pregnancy Over Age 30

 Many women today are waiting until later in life to have children.
-In the United States, birth rates for women in their 30s are at the highest levels in three decades.
+In the United States, birth rates for women in their 30s are at the highest levels in four decades.

 - Prenatal Counseling

 Detailed information on prenatal diagnosis to detect fetal abnormalities in the womb

 Preterm labor is labor that starts before 37 completed weeks of pregnancy.
 Labor is when the uterus regularly tightens and the cervix starts to thin and open.
 This lets the baby (fetus) enter the birth canal.

 Preterm premature rupture of the membranes (PPROM) is a pregnancy complication.
 In this condition, the sac (amniotic membrane) surrounding your baby breaks (ruptures) before week 37 of pregnancy.
 Once the sac breaks, you have an increased risk for infection.
 You also have a higher chance of having your baby born early.

 - Rh Disease

 Rh disease occurs during pregnancy.
 It happens when the Rh factors in the mom’s and baby’s blood don’t match.
 It may also happen if the mom and baby have different blood types.